-Leased offices have been occupied at Level 2,117 Scott Street, Newcastle NSW 2300.
+Leased offices have been occupied at Level 2, 117 Scott Street, Newcastle NSW 2300.
 The property lease for the Newcastle premises is a non-cancellable lease with rent payable monthly in advance.
-The lease commenced in August 2008.
-NSX has renewed this lease until August 2017 with a further three year option.
+The lease commenced in August 2008 and continues until August 2017.